jborean93/PSOpenAD/docs/en-US/New-OpenADSessionOption.md

 ```

 ### -NoEncryption
-Disables GSSAPI encryption used when exchanging data between the client and LDAP server.
+Disables SASL encryption used when exchanging data between the client and LDAP server over a non-TLS connection.
 Encryption is used by the `Negotiate` and `Kerberos` mechanisms when communicating over LDAP without `StartTLS`.
 Set this option to disable the encryption done by the client, beware this means any data exchanged over the network will be in plaintext.
-This does nothing for the Anonymous or Simple authentication mechanisms and also does not affect the TLS encryption done with `StartTLS` or an LDAPS connection.
-The `Negotiate` mechanism must also set `-NoSigning` to disable encryption as the underlying SASL code can only disable both and not one of them.
+For either `Anonymous` or `Simple` this option has no affect as they do not have any encryption capabilities.
+For `Kerberos` this option will disable encryption but the data will still be signed for integrity checks.
+For `Negotiate` on Windows this will be the same as `Kerberos` but for `NTLM` this will do nothing as `NTLM` does not offer signature only wrappings.
+For `Negotiate` on non-Windows` this will do nothing as it cannot be disabled without also disabling signatures.

 ```yaml
 Type: SwitchParameter